sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 Task 3 - Verify a healthy F5 environment
 ----------------------------------------

-1. Run the handy lab-info command to quickly identify the IP addresses asssigned to your environment.
+1. Run the handy lab-info command to quickly identify the IP addresses assigned to your environment.

 .. code-block:: bash